 Sync Calendar, Gmail, and other Google Apps with your iPhone

 To sync Google Apps such as Gmail, Calendar, or Contacts with your iPhone®, iPad® or other iOS devices (such as the iPod Touch®) you need to set up Google Sync on each of the devices individually.

-Google now provides native iOS Mobile Device Management (MDM) support for your iOS devices.
+Google now provides native Mobile Management for your iOS devices.
 Learn more about managing iOS devices.Before you begin with Google Sync

 - Synchronize iTunes® to ensure that contacts and calendars on the iOS device are backed up to your computer.
 Learn more.